 To understand this, we must take a dive into the history of mountaineering and rock climbing.
 The truth is, while these two activities are now practiced on both sides of the pond, they were actually quite exclusive to Europe and the States at some point.

 Mountaineering or alpinism kicked off thanks to a brave and gifted climber named Antoine de Ville, lord of Domjulien and Beaupré.
 He is the very first mountaineer in history, as he conquered Mont Aiguille all the way back in 1492.
+What does this have to do with abseiling?
+Just bear with me for a bit.

-The history of mountain climbing.
+The history of mountain climbing as it relates to abseiling.

 While we view mountain climbing as a daring yet completely achievable goal these days, mountains were treated with fear and respect for centuries throughout human history.
 Without the sturdy gear and protective clothing that we have today, humans had a very hard time venturing into the mountains.
 Many old legends and tales took root as a result of this fear and reverence.
 Some people believed that the gods lived up there, with the most famous example being Mount Olympus, which was believed to be the home of the twelve Olympian gods according to Ancient Greek religion.